Pink Cajun Seasoning Blend

 You can use this seasoning blend to season many dishes and recipes.
 It's great in this Simple Cajun Aioli: The Spicy Garlic Mayo Sauce, adding just the right flavors for a Cajun-inspired sauce.

 Because I like pink!
-The color of pink is barely noticeable in the seasoning, but it's in there, and so is the Himalayan pink salt taste.
+The pink color is barely noticeable in the seasoning, but it's there, and so is the Himalayan pink salt flavor.
 I think you'll like its unique flavor as much as I do.

 Here are some things to know about Himalayan pink salt: